-- National Insurance Number (where held)

 - Surname

 - Middle Name

 - Forename

 - Address

 - Post Code

 - Gender

 - Date of Birth

 - Nationality

 - CID PER ID

 - Details of crime being committed.

 - 2.2 The DfE will match this information against records and then in response provide the HO with information relating to those individuals that matched DfE records.

 - 2.3 DfE will extract the information required for this exchange from records held on the National Pupils database which is managed by Cap Gemini on behalf of DfE under contract as data processors for the DfE.

-- 2.43 As a minimum the DfE will return the following pupil/ child and school(s) information:
+- 2.4 As a minimum the DfE will return the following pupil/ child and school(s) information:

 - Surname

 - Forename

 - Middle name

 - (If held) Former surname

 - (If held) Preferred surname

 - Multiple or sole addresses information to include for all

+- House number/ name, street name and town/ city

 - Post code

-- Earliest data at address
+- Earliest known date at address

-- Latest date at address
+- Latest known date at address

 - Multiple or sole school information to include for all

 - School number

 - School name

 - School post code

-- Earliest pupil data at school
+- Earliest known pupil date at school

-- Latest pupil date at school
+- Latest known pupil date at school

-- 2.4-5 On receipt of this information the HO will provide DfE with statistical information on a regular basis detailing how useful this information was in achieving the aims detailed at 1.1 and 1.2 above.
+- 2.5 On receipt of this information the HO will provide DfE with statistical information on a regular basis detailing how useful this information was in achieving the aims detailed at 1.1 and 1.2 above.

-- 3. Benefits of the exchange
+3. Benefits of the exchange

-- 3.1 Potential benefits for both departments include, but are not limited to: - DfE will be notified of details of vulnerable minors which they may utilise to take action in accordance with their duties and obligations
+3.1 Potential benefits for both departments include, but are not limited to: